kanow/operations/Documentation/Configuration/Templates/Index.rst

 .. tip::

    Some setting should be placed in Site Package and some are better placed in database.
    Example: :typoscript:`storagePid` should better set in database, but :typoscript:`itemsPerPage` is more an default setting which can be used in different environments in generally.
-It doesn't depends on database (e.g. different pages)
+It doesn't depends on the data in database (e.g. different pages/uids)